-The Jags will have to decide whether to keep fourth-year player Mike Harris or Jeremy Harris, a seventh-round pick in 2013 who spent his rookie season on injured reserve with a back injury.
-The 6-2, 185-pound Jeremy Harris is a better fit for what coach Gus Bradley wants in his cornerbacks than the 5-10, 188-pound Mike Harris, who was a member of former GM Gene Smith's final draft class.
-Blackmon has been working inside as well, which also makes Mike Harris expendable.
+Harris, a seventh-round pick in 2013 who spent his rookie season on injured reserve with a back injury, made the team over third-year player Mike Harris, who was cut Sunday.
+Jeremy Harris, at 6-foot-2, 185 pounds, is a better fit for what coach Gus Bradley wants in his cornerbacks than the 5-10, 188-pound Mike Harris, who was a member of former GM Gene Smith's final draft class.
 Fourth-round draft pick Aaron Colvin will begin the season on the PUP list and doesn't count against the roster limit.

-Chris Prosinski has seemingly been a bubble player since he was drafted in the fourth round in 2011, but there is too much competition for him to survive this time.
-I thought Sherrod Martin would have an edge over Young and several other players because of his experience (he started 36 games for Carolina in his first five seasons) but Young has been working with the second unit ahead of Martin.
-Evans seems to be the name everyone mentions when talking about the first Caldwell draft pick to get cut, but though he might lose his starting job to Guy, he's likely to stick around at least another year.
+I had Prosinski as a bubble player and Joe Young making the team as the fourth safety, but Young was cut on Sunday so that paves the way for Prosinski to make the final roster.
+Evans seems to be the name everyone mentions when talking about the first Caldwell draft pick to get cut, but although he might lose his starting job to Guy, he's likely to stick around at least another year.

 These guys should have little or no competition to make the roster.